GRAD 500 Writing and Publishing a Scientific Paper Workshop (ONLINE)

 This course is offered as a non-credit, daytime course that is not part of the Graduate School's traditional academic, credit-bearing and semester-long evening courses.

 NIH trainees as well as all scientists whose research generates data publishable in peer-reviewed journals and are interested in writing a draft of their paper.
 Non-NIH scientists are also welcome.
-Participants from satellite NIH campuses and other locations across the country can participate via live webinar.
-A certificate of completion will be awarded to those participants who successfully complete the course.
+Participants from satellite NIH campuses and other locations across the country can also participate.
+A certificate of completion will be awarded to those participants who successfully complete the workshop.

 Thursday, July 9, 2:00 - 4:00 PM